 Before you test your starter solenoid, you must have a fully charged battery.
 Continue testing the solenoid by using the steps to diagnose a bad starter solenoid in “How to Tell Your Lawn Mower Solenoid is Bad”.

-Once you have ruled out the battery, cables, wiring, ground, and starter solenoid as being the reason for your John Deere won’t turn over, it’s time to look at the starter.
+Once you have ruled out the battery, cables, wiring, ground, and starter solenoid as being the reason your mower won’t turn over, it’s time to look at the starter.
 The starter can be removed and tested.

 I recommend having your local repair shop that specializes in starter and alternator repairs test your starter and rebuild it if possible before just throwing a pricey new starter at your John Deere mower.